espressodespresso/BankAPI/README.md

 * **.CreateEmployeeAsync(Employee employee)** -> Creates a new employee in the database (Post Request)

 ## To Do
-Clean up classes ( Some are a mess, especially mongo don't look )
+* Clean up classes ( Some are a mess, especially mongo don't look )
+* Add API Key implementation